-According to the conclusions in Section \ref{converge}, the best time to use the method is when the true SOC is between 55\% and 77\%.
-However, in practice, the SOC is unknown before using the method, so the SOC is not a good indicator of when to use the method.
-Under this consideration, we used the terminal voltage as the indicator during validation instead.
-Namely, among more than twenty relaxations during the charging process in the incremental capacity test, the method is used when the terminal voltage at the beginning of the relaxation exceeds 3.9 V. This voltage threshold can guarantee that the true SOC during this and the following relaxation are both between 55\% and 77\%, regardless of the SOH and the C rate.
+According to the conclusions in Section \ref{converge}, the best time to use the method is when the actual SOC is between 55\% and 77\%.
+However, in practice, the SOC is unknown before the state estimation, so the SOC is not a good indicator of when to use the method.
+Under this consideration, we instead used the terminal voltage as the indicator during validation.
+Namely, among more than twenty relaxations during the charging process in the incremental capacity test, the method is used when the terminal voltage at the beginning of the relaxation exceeds 3.9 V. This voltage threshold can guarantee that the SOC during this and the following relaxation are both between 55\% and 77\%, regardless of the SOH and the C rate.

-According to theorem \ref{x3} and \ref{x2} in section \ref{3points}, when estimating the ECM parameters, the optimal selection of the three points should be $x_1=0, x_2=x_3/2$, and 50s$<=x_3<=$120s (depending on the estimation accuracy).
-However, theorem \ref{x3} is based on the assumption that the ECM precisely describes the dynamic voltage response of the battery, which is, in fact, not true.
+According to Proposition \ref{x3} and \ref{x2} in Section \ref{3points}, when estimating the ECM parameters, the optimal selection of the three points should be $x_1=0, x_2=x_3/2$, and 50s$\leq x_3 \leq$120s (depending on the estimation accuracy).
+However, Proposition \ref{x3} is based on the assumption that the ECM precisely describes the dynamic voltage response of the battery, which is, in fact, not true.
 In practice, it is found that the ECM model can only approximate the cell's voltage response between 10s to 300s well.